EvidentSolutions/dalesbred/README.md

         <version>0.2.3</version>
     </dependency>

-For the JUnit test-support clases, add the following:
+For the JUnit test-support classes, add the following:

     :::xml
     <dependency>